 LGBTQ+ is a frequently used, shorter version of a variety of longer acronyms that describe sexuality and gender identity-based communities.
 The letters stand for Lesbian, Gay, Bisexual, Transgender, Queer and the + indicates other categories such as Questioning, Asexual, Intersex, Pansexual, thus alluding to the variety of sexuality and gender-based identities that have been or are being defined (see Glossary section below).
 It is not necessary to utilise the full acronym, as new identities are constantly defined or updated.
 Individuals may identify with one or multiple letters of the acronym.

 Every university policy may affect LGBTQ+ EHU employees and students, and every service may have LGBTQ+ clients.
 As a public sector institution, we have a responsibility to make Edge Hill a safer and more inclusive place for people from diverse backgrounds.
+Using inclusive language is just one aspect of this.

 Inclusive language, in the current context, represents a means of acknowledging and respecting the diversity of bodies, genders and relationships.
 This refers to both when we are communicating directly with someone, when describing someone who is not physically present, as well as throughout policies, services and virtual communications.
 This practical guide seeks to give an understanding of the key concepts and common terms for LGBTQ+ people.